alexhsamuel/supdoc/README.md

 A key of `modules` is a fully-qualified Python module name.
 The corresponding value is an objdoc describing the Python module.

-An **objdoc** is a JSON object ecoding summary and documentation for a Python object.
-An objdoc may document any type of Python object, such as a module, class, function, method, or scalar value.
+An **objdoc** is a JSON object encoding summary and documentation for a Python object.
+An objdoc may document any type of Python object, such as a module, class, function, method, or other value.
 An objdoc may be recursive, i.e. contain other objdoc instances, to express composition of Python objects.

 With a docsrc, an objdoc can be located given two pieces of information: its